 This section of the book has a collection of simple and fresh Sunday recipes perfect for all that fresh produce you’ve just picked up at the market.
 Simple and quick allow you to enjoy more of your Sunday reading that classic you bought at the antique store, or watching that foreign film your girlfriend recommended.

-Recipes I like are Asparagus with Parmesan and Baked Apple.
-I am still undecided about the Pea and Carrot Soup recipe.
+Recipes I like are Asparagus with Parmesan and Baked Apple, but I still somewhat undecided about the Pea and Carrot Soup recipe.

-Whilst this book with its seemingly random ideas, lists and quirky photos may not appeal to all, I think adding this book with its lighthearted attempt to make sense of the Parisian women is a great addition to your bedside table for that last minute night time read.
-If it doesn’t make you want to get up early the next day to show off your adopted new Parisian nature, at least it will help you dream sweet dreams of Paris… and hey that’s never a bad thing!
+Whilst this book with its seemingly random ideas, lists and quirky photos may not appeal to all, I think this book, with its lighthearted attempt to make sense of the Parisian women, is a great addition to your bedside table for that last minute night time read.
+If it doesn’t make you want to get up early the next day to show off your adopted new Parisian nature, at least it will help you dream sweet dreams of Paris… and hey, that’s never a bad thing!

 This post How to be Parisian: Book review first appeared on a french collection.